Why video is critical for your early careers programmes?

 As any HR or recruitment professional will tell you, historically after a downfall the recruitment market switches from employee-driven to candidate-driven.
 Companies end up fighting left, right and centre to attract the best graduates and stop young people from walking out the door.

-Today, smart graduate and early careers recruitment has one thing in common for companies: presenting your value proposition in an engaging way.
+Today, smart graduate and early careers recruitment have one thing in common for companies: presenting your value proposition in an engaging way.
 Which, let’s face it, for the new generation is video.

 The YouTube generation cannot be attracted by anything short of exceptional.
 Gone are the days of recruiters and HR managers being inundated with CV’s half an hour after posting a job ad.